groundtruth/dse_styles/README.md

 These are written in [GeoServer CSS](http://docs.geoserver.org/latest/en/user/community/css/index.html) but this repository tracks the styles in both CSS and the SLD generated from them.

+The GitHub page for this repository provides a [showcase of selected styles](http://groundtruth.github.io/gt_public_styles).

 ## Getting started

 Before getting started you'll need to